LexQzim/react-tailwind-storybook/README.md

 yarn run storybook
 ```

 Storybook gets autodeployed by pushing on main.
-You will find it [here](https://www.chromatic.com/setup?appId=65d919f660872832da7c87d7).
+You will find it in [chromatic](https://65d919f660872832da7c87d7-lkaznambla.chromatic.com)